turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 ### Reading a Stack Trace

 Let's look at an example.
-If we run the `hobbit_test.rb` test in our erroneous_creatures directory with `ruby test/hobbit_test.rb`, we will see this:
+If we run the `hobbit_spec.rb` test in our erroneous_creatures directory with `rspec spec/hobbit_spec.rb`, we will see something like this (you may need to scroll to find this):

 ```
-1) Error:
-HobbitTest#test_can_get_tired_if_play_3times:
+4) Hobbit can get tired if play 3times
+   Failure/Error: @agee >= 32

+   NoMethodError:
-NoMethodError: undefined method `>=' for nil:NilClass
+     undefined method `>=' for nil:NilClass
-    /Users/timo/staff_turing/lessons/debugging_techniques/erroneous_creatures/lib/hobbit.rb:18:in `adult?'
+   # ./lib/hobbit.rb:18:in `adult?'
-    /Users/timo/staff_turing/lessons/debugging_techniques/erroneous_creatures/lib/hobbit.rb:22:in `play'
+   # ./lib/hobbit.rb:22:in `play'
-    test/hobbit_test.rb:75:in `block in test_can_get_tired_if_play_3times'
+   # ./spec/hobbit_spec.rb:79:in `block (3 levels) in <top (required)>'
-    test/hobbit_test.rb:74:in `times'
+   # ./spec/hobbit_spec.rb:78:in `times'
-    test/hobbit_test.rb:74:in `test_can_get_tired_if_play_3times'
+   # ./spec/hobbit_spec.rb:78:in `block (2 levels) in <top (required)>'
 ```

 Let's break this down line by line:

-* `HobbitTest#test_can_get_tired_if_play_3times`: This is Minitest telling us what test was running when this error occurred.
+* `4) Hobbit can get tired if play 3times`: This is RSpec telling us what test was running when this error occurred.
 * `NoMethodError: undefined method '>=' for nil:NilClass`: This is the actual error that occurred
 * All of the following lines are part of the **Stack Trace**:
-  * `/Users/timo/staff_turing/lessons/debugging_techniques/erroneous_creatures/lib/hobbit.rb:18:in 'adult?'`: This is the first line of the stack trace, and is the line where the error actually happened.
-The first part is a big long file path to the file.
-Generally, we only care about the last part, the file name.
-In this case, it is `hobbit.rb:18`.
+  * `./lib/hobbit.rb:18:in 'adult?'`: This is the first line of the stack trace, and is the line where the error actually happened.
 This is telling us that the error occurred in the `hobbit.rb` file on line 18.
 The next part, `in 'adult?'` tells us that this error happened in the `adult?` method. `hobbit.rb:18` is the most important part of the whole stack trace.
 It tells us the exact location of the error.
-  * `/Users/timo/staff_turing/lessons/debugging_techniques/erroneous_creatures/lib/hobbit.rb:22:in 'play'`: The next line in the stack trace tells us where the `adult?` method was called from.
+  * `./lib/hobbit.rb:22:in 'play'`: The next line in the stack trace tells us where the `adult?` method was called from.
 Again, the most important part is the file and line number, `hobbit.rb` line 22.
 The last part, `in 'play'` is telling us that the `play` method was running when the `adult?` method was called.
-  * `test/hobbit_test.rb:75:in block in test_can_get_tired_if_play_3times`: The next line in the stack trace tells us where the `play` method was called from.
-It was called from the `hobbit_test.rb` file on line 75 in a block.
+  * `./spec/hobbit_spec.rb:79:in 'block (3 levels) in <top (required)>'`: The next line in the stack trace tells us where the `play` method was called from.
+It was called from the `hobbit_spec.rb` file on line 79 in a block.
-  * `test/hobbit_test.rb:74:in times` is telling us that that block was part of a `times` loop that started on line `74`
+  * `./spec/hobbit_spec.rb:78:in 'times'` and `./spec/hobbit_spec.rb:78:in 'block (2 levels) in <top (required)>'` are telling us that that block was part of a `times` loop that started on line `78`.
-  * `test/hobbit_test.rb:74:in 'test_can_get_tired_if_play_3times'` is telling us that the `times` loop was called from `test_can_get_tired_if_play_3times`.

 If we chart this out as a series of method calls, it looks something like this:

 ```
-test_can_get_tired_if_play_3times -> times -> play -> adult?
+it 'Hobbit can get tired if play 3times' -> times -> play -> adult?
 ```

 ### Tracing back through our Program